applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 - Context API for passing data between routes
 - Dynamic route parameters for API method pages

+### 7. Wallet Integration Strategy

+The application integrates Bitcoin wallet functionality using the LaserEyes package:
+- LaserEyesProvider wraps the entire application for global wallet access
+- Client-side only rendering to prevent server-side rendering issues
+- Network mapping to align LaserEyes network types with METHANE network environments
+- Multi-wallet support with a wallet selection UI

 ## Design Patterns in Use

 ### 1. Component Composition